AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

 ## Byline styles {#byline-styles}

 The Byline component needs to be styled to align with the creative design for the Byline component.
-This will be achieved by using SCSS, which AEM provides support for via the **ui.frontend** Maven sub-project.
+This is achieved by using SCSS, which AEM provides support for via the **ui.frontend** Maven sub-project.

 ### Add a default style